-Data Quality Requirements Description Consistency To ensure consistency, the input/output LCI modelling of the PVC single-ply roofing membranes used the same LCI modelling structure, which consisted of input raw, secondary (if applicable), ancillary, and packaging materials, intermediate products, energy flows, water resource inputs, product outputs, co-products, by-products, emissions to air, water and soil, and solid and liquid waste disposal.
+Data Quality Requirements Description Consistency To ensure consistency, the input/output LCI modelling of the PVC single-ply roofing membranes used the same LCI modelling structure, which consisted of input raw, secondary (if applicable), ancillary, and packaging materials, intermediate products, energy flows, water resource inputs, product outputs, by-products, emissions to air, water and soil, and solid and liquid waste disposal.
 Crosschecks concerning the plausibility of mass and energy flows were continuously conducted.
 The LCA team conducted mass and energy balances at the facility level and selected process levels to maintain a high level of consistency.
 Reproducibility Internal reproducibility is possible since the data and the models are stored and available in the Athena Duro-Last LCI database developed in SimaPro, 2021.
-A high level of transparency is provided throughout the report as the LCI profile is presented for each of the declared products and primary upstream inputs.
-The supporting LCA project report summarizes key primary (manufacturer specific) and secondary (generic) LCI data sources.
+A high level of transparency is provided throughout the report as the LCI profile is presented for each of the declared products and major upstream inputs.
+Key primary (manufacturer specific) and secondary (generic) LCI data sources are summarized in the supporting LCA project report.
 Transparency Activity and LCI datasets are transparently disclosed in the project report, including data sources.
 Uncertainty A sensitivity check was conducted to assess the reliability of the EPD results and conclusions by determining how they are affected by uncertainties in the data or assumptions on the calculation of LCIA and energy indicator results.
 The sensitivity check includes the results of sensitivity analysis and Monte Carlo uncertainty analysis of background data sets.